 Diseases & Conditions

+The care of patients with esophageal cancer is a collaborative, multidisciplinary process.
 Boston Medical Center specializes in the treatment of esophageal cancer, tumors that arise from malignant (abnormal) cells in the neck and chest area.
-Our Center for Thoracic Oncology provides comprehensive, expert care for patients with cancer of the esophagus and other related diseases.
-Our mission, like that of BMC, is to provide every patient with exceptional care, without exception.
-We are here to help minimize your pain, treat you in the most effective way possible and help you start on the path to recovery.
-Our team of dedicated oncologists, surgeons and nurses are among the best in the country and our treatment approach, facilities and technology are state-of-the-art.
+The Center for Thoracic Oncology provides comprehensive, expert care for patients with cancer of the esophagus and other related diseases.

 Some people do not notice any symptoms of esophageal cancer until late in the disease.
 However, symptoms may include:

 - Hoarseness or a long-lasting cough